Your Facebook CPM doesn’t have to run away from you. Here's how it’s dictated and how you can decrease it.

 Here is what the average Facebook CPM looks like over the year, based on anonymous data from thousands of ad accounts in the United States:

-As of January 2024, the average Facebook CPM was $8.70.
+The average Facebook CPM is $8.70.

 Here are the average Facebook CPM benchmarks by industry:

-In January 2024 the average CPM across industries is $5.61.
+The average CPM across industries is $5.61.

 To know whether your Facebook ad CPM is too high, check how far it is from the current benchmarks.
 If you’re well below, you’re doing an excellent job.
 But if you’re way above, you need to make some improvements to your advertising strategy.